honest-technology/api.unverified.email/README.md

    to receive all the emails that have been sent to that address

 #### Notes:
 - *Warning*: the service is not yet finalised.
+However I am very certain it can be used by developers and in your pipelines and we can iron out the small kinks together if they appear.
+Just open an issue please, if something needs attention.
 - You can create as many mailboxes as you want.
 - The /receive endpoint will wait for emails to be delivered for at least 15 seconds, so you should not need to hit the url repeatedly.